openclimatefix/pv-sites-mobile/content/help/add-site-location.md

 # Adding a Site for Solar Energy Forecasting

 Adding a site for solar energy forecasting is a crucial step in using our web app to generate accurate and relevant forecast data.
-However, we understand that this can sometimes be a challenging process.
-Here are some common issues users may encounter when adding a site, and tips for how to overcome them:
+Here are some common issues you may encounter when adding a site, and tips for how to overcome them:

 ## Using the Interactive Map